mkorakin/ui-design-patterns-by-example/README.md

 ```

 ## Long-Press Clicker - MVC
-A Controller can encapsulate control logic, separating it from presentation logic.
+A Controller encapsulates control logic, separating it from presentation and model logic.

 In Long-Press Clicker we want a button that can be long pressed to automatically generate clicks.
 The longer pressed, the faster clicks will be generated.